Everest Three High Passes Trekking

 DAY 18 : Namche Bazzar - Lukla: 6 - 8 hrs

-Flights to Kathmandu are usually scheduled for morning because wind can create problem to fly the aircraft in the afternoon.
-But sometime the flight time can be delayed due to bad weather and other reason that are beyond our command.
+Flights to Kathmandu are usually scheduled for morning because sometimes the flight time can be delayed due to bad weather and other reason that are beyond our command.
+Flights can be delayed by a few hours or may even be canceled for one, two, or more days due to unfavorable weather conditions.
+Such conditions may arise even in the best seasons.
+Hence, in such cases, you must be prepared for long waits both at Kathmandu or Lukla airports, as this can happen either at the start or end of the trek or even both!
+We do our utmost to avoid such delays, and fix you on next flight.
+Still, we suggest you to be prepared for possible delays/cancellation, and if possible to come with some extra buffer days (1-2 days) at the end of the trip to accommodate such delays.
 We fly back to Kathmandu after our long mountain journey.
 The early morning flight drops us at Kathmandu.
 We can rest and relax throughout the day at our hotel.
-If get interested to take some gifts home from Nepal for friends and relatives, visit to some nearby shops or venture out in Thamel for typical Nepalese goods which can be assisted by Himalayan Glacier's guides or we can do it Ourself too.
-If we want to explore any other areas in Kathmandu, we have to manage time for this today as well!
-At the evening we will be at a fantastic celebration dinner together for successfully completing the trek to Everest Base Camp hosted by Adventure Pilgrims Trekking !
+If get interested to take some gifts home from Nepal for friends and relatives, visit to some nearby shops or venture out in Thamel for typical Nepalese goods which can be assisted by Adventure Pilgrims Trekking's guides or you can do it yourself too.
+If you want to explore any other areas in Kathmandu, we have to manage time for this today as well!
 Overnight in Kathmandu.
-(B, D)

 DAY 20 : Final Departure